spawnmarvel/quickguides/security/README.md

 mTLS prevents various kinds of attacks, including:

-* On-path attacks: On-path attackers place themselves between a client and a server and intercept or modify communications between the two.
+* On-path attacks / man-in-the-middle: On-path attackers place themselves between a client and a server and intercept or modify communications between the two.
 When mTLS is used, on-path attackers cannot authenticate to either the client or the server, making this attack almost impossible to carry out.
 * Spoofing attacks: Attackers can attempt to "spoof" (imitate) a web server to a user, or vice versa.
 Spoofing attacks are far more difficult when both sides have to authenticate with TLS certificates.
 * Credential stuffing: Attackers use leaked sets of credentials from a data breach to try to log in as a legitimate user.
 Without a legitimately issued TLS certificate, credential stuffing attacks cannot be successful against organizations that use mTLS.
 * Brute force attacks: [...] mTLS ensures that a password is not enough to gain access to an organization's network.
 * Phishing attacks: [...]
 Even if a user falls for such an attack, the attacker still needs a TLS certificate and a corresponding private key in order to use those credentials.
-* Even if a user falls for such an attack, the attacker still needs a TLS certificate and a corresponding private key in order to use those credentials.

 ## Websites already use TLS, so why is mTLS not used on the entire Internet?
 For everyday purposes, one-way authentication provides sufficient protection.
 The goals of TLS on the public Internet are: